 As it turned out, many of these operational employees had more insight into client needs than our local sales reps.
 And they took advantage of that knowledge to help us grow the business on their accounts.

 In fact, one of the most charismatic sales people I have ever met was a mailroom employee who was given the training, opportunity and encouragement to develop his entrepreneurial skills.

 Most mailroom employees were content to work their way through a client’s building, dropping packages and envelopes on people’s desks.
 This young man was different.
 He took the time to get to know people and learn about their jobs.
 And by using his natural people skills, he discovered opportunities for us to do more for his customers and generate more revenue in the process.

-By expanding the role of operational staff to include a secondary sales responsibility, we significantly increased our Same Account Revenue (you can find more information in the case study).
+By expanding the role of operational staff to include a secondary sales responsibility, we significantly increased our Same Account Revenue (you can find more information in the The Business Services Leader Case Study).
 As a result, we had plenty of money to count, orders to fulfill and customers to serve.